Stranger than Fiction Folk Tales: Addu

 Beyond its marshy swamplands and lush green mangroves, the island of Seenu Hithadhoo has quite the mysterious past.
 According to elderly locals, Hithadhoo has been famously deserted and repopulated an astounding seven times since its earliest inhabitance, the last of which is regarded to be the most perplexing.

 These sudden mass disappearances went on for several weeks.
-Despite being known for their unmatched mastery, not even Hithadhoo fan’ditha verin (sorcerers) could put an end to this strange phenomenon.
+Despite being known for their unparalleled mastery, not even Hithadhoo fan’ditha verin (sorcerers) could put an end to this strange phenomenon.
 Remaining inhabitants became frightened and stopped all their work; the entire island came to a standstill.
 All of them soon migrated to neighboring islands in the atoll.

 Whether this telling of the story is historically accurate or not, Hithadhoo was left deserted for eighteen long years.
 It was a woman by the name of Fathumaafaanu, daughter of Shamsuddeen Bodu Fandiyaara, who went on to repopulate the island again.
 The locals you see in Hithadhoo today are all descendants from this lineage.